Contents

 The request-path counterpart to the Economy

 Most of these docs talk about the Economy as an in-process object: you hold a reference and call submit against it directly.
 But a deployed service has to take requests off a socket.
-That's what the HTTP service is — a thin wrapper that turns a Fetch Request into one submit call and a Response.
+That’s what the HTTP service is: a thin wrapper that turns a Fetch Request into one submit call and a Response.

-import { createServer } from '#src/server.ts';
+import { createServer } from '@pwngh/economy-lab';

-It uses only Fetch globals — Request, Response, URL, crypto.subtle — and no Node APIs.
-So the same handler runs on Node, Bun, Deno, and Cloudflare Workers.
+It uses only Fetch globals (Request, Response, URL, crypto.subtle) and no Node APIs, so the same handler runs on Node, Bun, Deno, and Cloudflare Workers.
 The wiring in scripts/main.ts (covered below) is what bridges it onto a concrete runtime.

 What it exposes

-Method · PathWhat it does
+Method and pathWhat it does

 POST /submitDecode one operation from the JSON body, run it through submit, return the Outcome.